groupoasys/Comparison_non_linear_solvers/README.md

 ```

 Moreover, the function `run_new_problem` includes the model definition as well as the resolution.
 We suggest to include
-in the call to the solver, an `if` structure which varies depending if the Neos server is used or not.
+in the call to the solver, an `if` statement which varies depending if the Neos server is used or not.
 The code structure should be similar to this one:

 ```
 solver_name = 'conopt'